Essential Information for Parents

 A fee of R3500.00 is payable once the child has been accepted.
 This amount serves as the first instalment of the school fees. .
 You will be notified by telephone and in writing of the outcome of your application.

 For more information regarding admissions for 2022, kindly click on the link below.

 - The School Governing Body [SGB] sets the school fees for the year at the Annual Budget Meeting held with the Parent Body in October of the previous year.

-- The first instalment of school fees should be paid for all new pupils and Grade 1’s to ensure a place for the next year.
+- The first instalment of school fees should be paid for all new pupils and Grade 1’s and Grade R’s to ensure a place for the next year.
 The first instalment of school fees is payable on confirmation of acceptance as numbers are limited in each grade.
 The first instalment of school fees will be deducted from the annual school fee.

 - To qualify for a 10% discount, school fees must be paid in full before the end of February.

 Parents guilty of non-payment of school fees will be handed over to an official debt collector appointed by the School Governing Body.

 - Exemption of School Fees – Applications for Exemption should be made before the end of January of the academic year.

 NOTE : Parents who have already incurred a debt with the school will not qualify for an